Ausinet Student Handbook

 - Payment terms and conditions including deposits and refunds

-- The learner’s right to obtain a refund for services not provided by the RTO in the even the arrangement is terminated early or the RTO fails to provide the services
+- The learner’s right to obtain a refund for services not provided by the RTO in the event if the arrangement is terminated early or the RTO fails to provide the services

 All acceptances of enrolment will be accompanied with details of the relevant Course commencement.